-Faculty need to be aware that the Office of Technology Licensing has determined that publication of a dissertation qualifies as a public disclosure for purposes of patent filings.
-This is true for both print and electronic dissertations, and is true even when a dissertation is embargoed so that access is limited to the Stanford community.
-It is critical that faculty and doctoral candidates work together well in advance of the candidate’s dissertation filing to ensure that timing concerns regarding data publication are resolved.
+The Office of Technology Licensing has determined that publication of a dissertation qualifies as a public disclosure for purposes of patent filings.
+This is true for both print and electronic dissertations, and is true even when the dissertation is embargoed so that access is limited to the Stanford community.
+It is critical that faculty and doctoral candidates work together well in advance of the candidate’s dissertation filing to ensure that timing concerns regarding publication of data are resolved.

-More information on dissertation copyright issues are outlined in this presentation that all dissertation candidates are required to review.
+More information on dissertation copyright issues are outlined in this presentation that all dissertation candidates are required to review: